HSK Test in Beijing: The Complete, Definitive Guide for 2023

 |Listening||Reading||Writing||Full Grade||Pass Grade|

-* You’ll be given an extra 5 minutes to fill in your personal information.
+* You’ll have an extra 5 minutes to fill in your personal information.

 The internet-based HSK is the more popular choice among test-takers, however, not all HSK test centers in Beijing have the facilities to conduct the HSK in this format.

-The HSK tests are offered 11 times a year in Beijing, which means you have plenty of dates to choose from, so pick the best date for you and your schedule.
+The HSK tests are conducted 11 times a year in Beijing, which means you have plenty of dates to choose from, so pick the best date for you and your schedule.

 |Test Date||Internet-based HSK||Paper-based HSK|

-As you can see, the HSK tests are all administered over weekends, with no exception.
-HSK levels 2, 4, 6 usually start at 9 am and HSK levels 1, 3, 5 usually start at 1:30 pm.
+As you can see, the HSK tests are all administered on a Saturday or Sunday, with no exceptions.
+The tests are scheduled in two shifts – HSK levels 2, 4, 6 usually start at 9 am and HSK levels 1, 3, 5 usually start at 1:30 pm.

 The internet-based HSK test allows you to register just 10 days before the test date.
 But if you want to take the traditional paper-based HSK test, you must register at least 4 weeks before the test date.